ServerListPlus/issues/README.md

 # Server List Plus - Public Issue/Feedback Board

-Would you like to give our website(s) feedback or report a bug, you can do it via our Ticket system or via Github by clicking [here](https://github.com/ServerListPlus/issues/issues/new).
+## 👋 Welcome!
+  We’re using [Discussions](https://github.com/ServerListPlus/issues/discussions) as a place to connect with other members of our community.
+We hope that you:
+  * Ask questions you’re wondering about.
+  * Share ideas.
+  * Engage with other community members.

+If you wish to report a bug or issue, please head over to "Issues" [here](https://github.com/ServerListPlus/issues/issues/new).

 # Server Lists:
 https://playftb.com - Server List focussed on Feed The Beast modpack servers.